Stability of Tschirnhausen Bundles: Introduction

 \subsection{Acknowledgements}

 We would like to thank Anand Deopurkar, Aaron Landesman, Daniel Litt and Anand Patel for rekindling our interest in the problem and for invaluable discussions.
 The first author would like to thank Chien-Hao Liu and Prof. Shing-Tung Yau for bringing the problem to his attention and many valuable conversations.
+Finally, we thank the anonymous referees for helpful feedback that have improved the paper.